 - The physical state section: On the immediate right from “ammonia” printed in black there should be one of two physical state markers.
 Yellow is for a liquid state (LIQ) and sky blue is for a vapor (VAP) state.

 - The pressure level section: This is either labeled as “LOW” in green or “HIGH” in red.
 Pressures above 70 psig are considered high pressure while an equal or lower pressure level is considered low pressure.

 - The abbreviation section: There is a list of 30+ abbreviations to choose from to accurately describe what the ammonia piping is for.
 This is very important to know when considering what to do as a part of protocol.

-- Directional arrow: This arrow is needed to specify which direction the ammonia is moving in.
-It needs to be black.
+- Directional arrow: An arrow is needed to specify which direction the ammonia is moving in and must be black.

 - What are ammonia pipe labels and where are they placed?

 - How do ammonia refrigeration systems work?

 - What is anhydrous ammonia?

 - What are the dangers of ammonia exposure?